zarif007/RS-Web-Dev/README.md

 ## Pro tips 💡
 ```
-1. Expolore stuffs but Learn one thing at a time.
+1. Explore stuffs but Learn one thing at a time.
 2. No need to master anything at this moment.
+3. Learn by doing projects.
+4. Develop as much projects as you can.
+5. No need to optimize anything at the first try.
 ````